b. 13/01/1880 Lady Frere, South Africa. d. 18/08/1931 London.

 With war clouds gathering over Europe late 1913 and early 1914 the Irish crisis dropped on the list of priorities and by July 1914 John and Edward travelled to London.
 John being a man that liked adventure saw the gathering of war clouds as an opportunity for him to become involved.
 John soon joined the 2nd Battalion King Edward’s Horse as a Private.
 With a chest full of medals it was not long before John was promoted to 2nd Lieutenant.
 During this time John met Nellie Green and soon John and Nellie were active in the London social life.

-During the Gallipoli campaign a Jack Sherwood-Kelly, would command the King’s Own Scottish Borderers and would be decorated with a Distinguished Service Order (DSO) for his actions.
-On 21st October 1915 John’s lungs got badly burned by gas from the Turks and he was evacuated to the hospital, but returned to the frontline on 28 October.
-After his return John led his men to in a frontal attack to capture a Turkish trench that was threatening his own forces.
-Only 6 men returned and John was wounded three times.
-For this John was awarded the Distinguish Service Order (DSO).
+During the Gallipoli campaign a Jack Sherwood-Kelly, would command the King’s Own Scottish Borderers and would be decorated with a Distinguished Service Order (DSO) for his actions at Chocolate Hill, Suvla on 21st August 1915.
 He therefore became the first South African to be awarded the DSO during World War One.
+Despite being wounded twice, he led his men to capture an enemy position.
+On 21st October 1915 John’s lungs got badly burned by gas from the Turks and he was evacuated to the hospital, but returned to the frontline on 28 October, where he was given the command of 1st King’s Own Scottish Borderers and earned the nickname “Bomb Kelly”.

 During his leave to recover from his wounds, John married Nellie on 22nd April 1916.
 Early May 1916 saw John recalled to the front once again in command of a battalion, this time the 1st Battalion Royal Inniskilling Fusiliers as part of the 29th Division preparing for the upcoming Battle of the Somme.
 In France, leading his Battalion from the front during the fighting in the Beaumont Hamel sector John was shot through the lung and he was saved by Jack Johnson until he could be evacuated back to London.
 During July 1916 John and his wife Nellie embarked on a recruiting tour to South Africa where John was received as hero.
 On his return to England in September 1916 John immediately reported for duty.
 John remained in England and on 29th November 1916 received his Distinguish Service Order (DSO) from King George V.